kyclark/pfb2025/lectures/bioinfPipesLectureSimon.md

 Here's an example of what we'd run in the terminal.
 You can think of this as a shell script.
+It documents exactly what we do, but it isn't flexible: we can't run this script on different inputs or change the E-value.

 ```bash
 #!/usr/bin/env zsh